The 10 Best Sustainability MBAs in 2025

 Why it’s so good: There is a reason this program is rated one of the top schools for sustainability.
 There are a wide range of relevant, interdisciplinary modules available such as the Economics of Wellbeing or other international modules focused on environmental issues and perspectives in countries around the world.

-The Warwick MBA also features a Business and Sustainabilty Module, which introduces students to the UN’s Sustainable Development goals.
+The Warwick MBA also features various modules in which the school has “integrated social and environmental sustainability across required modules, allowing you to address this complex, multidimensional subject from different angles depending on the discipline in which it is contextualised.”
 The program also gives students the opportunity to visit Vancouver, which is seen as the world’s greenest city, to learn about sustainability.

 University of Exeter